sufyan2618/sufyan2618/README.md

 I'm a **Full Stack Engineer with 1.5+ years of professional experience** specializing in modern web development with a strong focus on cloud infrastructure and system design.
 I build robust, scalable applications using **MERN/PERN stacks and FastAPI**, with proven expertise in DevOps practices, microservices architecture, and backend optimization.

-Currently, I'm an **Associate Software Engineer at OrcaOps**, working on construction project management systems while continuously upskilling in Kubernetes, system design, and AI/ML integration.
+Currently, I'm an **Software Engineer at OrcaOps**, working on construction project management systems while continuously upskilling in Kubernetes, system design, and AI/ML integration.
 I'm passionate about solving complex problems, writing clean code, and delivering production-grade solutions in fast-paced startup environments.

 ---

 ## 💼 Professional Experience

-### **OrcaOps** | Associate Software Engineer
+### **OrcaOps** | Software Engineer
 *November 2025 – Present | Remote*

 - 🏗️ Developed construction project management system with **FastAPI** and **PostgreSQL** featuring real-time task tracking and team collaboration